tomaj/nette-api/UPGRADE.md

 (new FileInputParam('myfile'))->setMulti()
 ```

+For more info about types, see readme section Input Types.

 ### Removed support for old PHP versions
-New version not supported PHP versions 5.6 and 7.0 and also hhvm.
+New version does not support PHP versions 5.6 and 7.0 and also hhvm.
 Please use it with newer versions of PHP (>7.1)

 ### Updated dependencies
-Version 2.0.0 requires nette packages in version 3.0, so probably you will have to upgrade whole your nette application
+Version 2.0.0 requires nette packages in version 3.0, so probably you will have to upgrade whole nette application.

 ### Typehints
-There are some breaking changes because of typehints:
+There are some breaking changes because of added typehints:

 #### ApiAuthorizationInterface
 Add typehints to methods: